You're bound to feel good when you learn how to recycle batteries.

 Some cities have established permanent collection sites for hazardous household materials such as batteries (and indeed some cities have outlawed the disposal of batteries and other toxic materials in municipal dumps, though federal law permits it).
 Other cities hold special collection days one or more times a year.

-Consumer electronic chains such as Best Buy, Circuit City and Office Depot also typically have recycling kiosks inside their stores or outside the front entrance.
+Consumer electronic chains such as Best Buy and Office Depot also typically have recycling kiosks inside their stores or outside the front entrance.
 Recycling batteries at these locations is usually free and consumers do not need to have purchased batteries at a particular retailer to take advantage of its program.

 Button batteries are often found in watches and hearing aids.
 Retailers of these items often recycle the batteries for customers for free.

-Consumers can receive information about recycling centers from their municipalities, or they can consult Web sites such as http://earth911.com/, which is endorsed by the EPA, to find municipal and other collection sites.
-Visitors to the site plug in their zip codes and the types of batteries they want to recycle.
+Consumers can receive information about recycling centers from their municipalities, or they can consult websites such as Earth911, which is endorsed by the EPA, to find municipal and other collection sites.
+Visitors to the site plug in their ZIPcodes and the types of batteries they want to recycle.

-Another site that provides the same service is http://www.call2recycle.org/.
-The site is run by The Rechargeable Battery Recycling Corp., which is a non-profit organization that promotes sustainability.
+Another site that provides the same service is Call2Recycle.
+The site is run by The Rechargeable Battery Recycling Corp., which is a nonprofit organization that promotes sustainability.

 Companies have sprung up to fill the need for recycling batteries.